mediachain/mediachain/rfc/mediachain-rfc-4.md

 ## A Heterogeneous Network of Cooperative Peers

-The database is maintained by heterogeneous peers; they are operated by different organizations, and contribute different resources to the network.
+The distributed database is maintained by a heterogeneous peer-to-peer network.
+Peers are operated by different organizations and individuals, and contribute different resources to the network.

 Each peer maintains some parts of the dataset and has a limited view of the mediachain.
-Peers can synchronize state with peer-to-peer interactions, converging their view of the data structure.
+Peers synchronize their state with peer-to-peer interactions, and converge their view of the data structure by exchanging published statements.

-Roles:
- sources:
+Statements can be propagated in the network via push, either with direct messages or through streaming.
+For stream propagation, stable peers form pubsub overlays for their namespaces and emit published statements to their subscribers.
+Equally well, peers can poll their peers for recent updates, allowing them to operate in a disconnected fashion.

+The metadata associated with statements is stored in IPLD, with the seeding initially supplied by sources.
+As statements propagate in the network, peers may opportunistically reseed metadata in order to aid availability and distribution.
+More specialized peers can provide persistent seeding and achiving services for some namespaces, perhaps even for a fee.

+### Peer Roles

+Peers can play several roles in the network, accordinging to their capabilities and resources they are willing to contribute.
+They can play multiple roles simultaneously, and assume different rolesets for each namespace they are following.

+#### Sources

-   authoritative sources of datasets metadata dumps and firehoses
+authoritative sources of datasets metadata dumps and firehoses individual contributors

-  publishers:
+#### Publishers

-   nodes participating in the overly with permissions to publish statements on behalf of users in some namespaces
+nodes participating in the overlay with permissions to publish statements on behalf of users in some namespaces

-  caches:
+#### Caches

-   readers who seed data objects and support basic queries
+readers who transiently store statements, seed metadata and support basic queries

-  aggregators:
+#### Aggregators

 readers who aggregate and stream multiple namespaces for their clients

-  indexers:
+#### Indexers

 collect statements and create indexes mapping ids to statements parse metadata objects, built higher order models support querying the database

-  archivers:
+#### Archivers

-   collect statements and associated metadata and archive them for persistence directory servers: provide registration and discovery services for namespaces
+collect statements and associated metadata and archive them for persistence

- clients:
+#### Directory Servers

+provide registration and discovery services for namespaces

+#### User Agents

-   web frontends for human users
-   advanced users with CLI or bespoke program access
+web frontends for human users, advanced users with CLI or bespoke program access

-Peers can have multiple roles in each namespace they participate.
+### Metadata Ingestion Model

-data distribution model: push -vs- pull ingestion model: bulk, firehose, casual contrib
+bulk, firehose, casual contrib

+single update:
-operational semantics of data ingestion: single update: client insert statement metadata to IPLD -> object pointer create and sign statement linking the object to one or more identifiers
+ client insert statement metadata to IPLD -> object pointer create and sign statement linking the object to one or more identifiers